lxylxy123456/uberxmhf/bug_079/README.md

 In `f7b8d3b9f`, looks like when EPT and unrestricted guest are enabled, the nested guest triple faults immediately after VMENTRY.

 To debug this, first make LHV simple.
-In lhv git `542c1685f`, interrupts are turned off and the guest will execute a few instructions and stuck in `lhv_guest_main()`.
+In git branch `lhv-dev` commit `a192d2dc0`, interrupts are turned off and the guest will execute a few instructions and stuck in `lhv_guest_main()`.
 ```